Takata Airbags Lawsuit

 Tens of millions of U.S.-sold vehicles contain Takata airbags that are ticking time bombs, capable of exploding and sending metal shrapnel shooting into the cabin upon deployment.
 (Use the NHTSA’s VIN look-up tool to find out if your vehicle is involved in the Takata recall.)

 Takata has known since at least 2004 that its airbag inflators could rupture and spew metal debris, but it waited until 2015 to formally acknowledge the safety risk and issue a nationwide recall.

-The U.S. Department of Traffic hit Takata with a record $200 million fine for delaying and denying the release of information that could have prevented motorist harm.
+In 2015, the U.S. Department of Traffic hit Takata with a record $200 million fine for delaying and denying the release of information that could have prevented motorist harm.